The Wedding at Cana

 Why does Jesus initially seem reluctant to help?

-He tells his mother, "Woman, why do you involve me?
+He tells his mother, "O woman, what have you to do with me?
 My hour has not yet come" (John 2:4) — a response that reads as hesitant, though she proceeds anyway, telling the servants, "Do whatever he tells you" (John 2:5), apparently confident he will act.

 Why does John call this event a 'sign' rather than a miracle?